dataiku/dkumonitor/README.md

 ## Additional modules

 The *dkumonitor* agent is *collectd* and is packaged with a wide variety of modules.
 Only a few of them are used by default.
 To use additional modules, add files with their configuration in `DATA_DIR/conf/collectd.d/`.
 You must ensure that the modules dependencies are installed.
-Please refer to the collectd documentation and use the `ldd` command onto you module onto the module file `./dkumonitor-x.x.x/lib/collectd/MODULE_NAME.so` to check if its dependencies are all available.
+Please refer to the collectd documentation and use the `ldd` command onto the module file `./dkumonitor-x.x.x/lib/collectd/MODULE_NAME.so` to check if its dependencies are all available.

 ## Configure DSS

 ### Full system monitoring

-Run the DSS monitoring integration:
+Stop DSS, then Run the DSS monitoring integration:

 ```
+DSS_DATA_DIR/bin/dssadmin install-monitoring-integration \
-DSS_DATA_DUR/bin/dssadmin install-monitoring-integration -graphiteServer DKU_MONITOR_HOST:DKU_MONITOR_PORT+1
+    -graphiteServer DKU_MONITOR_HOST:DKU_MONITOR_PORT+1
 ```

+Additional flags are available, use `DSS_DATA_DIR/bin/dssadmin install-monitoring-integration -h` to see them.
+Restart DSS when you are done.

 ### API nodes QPS for API Deployer

-If you dont want a full system monitoring but still want in DSS monitoring with the API Deployer, add the following keys in `DSS_DATA_DIR/config/server.json`:
+If you dont want a full system monitoring but still want API nodes monitoring within the API Deployer, add the following keys in `DSS_DATA_DIR/config/server.json`:

 ```
 "graphiteCarbonServerURL":"DKU_MONITOR_HOST:DKU_MONITOR_PORT+1",